layilin/SP23-33852/_texts/sc-page076.md

 - Astounds the guilty, and appals the good:
 - For oft the best, smote by the bolt of heaven, [425]
 - Wrapt in ethereal flame, forget to live:
-- Else, fair Theana.[^f76n1]—Muse, her fate deplore.
+- Else, fair Theana.—Muse, her fate deplore.[^f76n1]

 - SOON as young reason dawn'd in Junio's breast,
 - His father sent him from these genial isles,[^76n2]